-The Upper Quinsam Lake on Vancouver Island is a wonderful lake to canoe and there are many bays and islands top explore.
-At the end of Upper Quinsam Lake is Wokas Lake, its a great place to camp when you visit this area.
+The Upper Quinsam Lake on Vancouver Island is a wonderful lake to canoe and there are many bays and islands to explore.
+At the end of Upper Quinsam Lake is Wokas Lake, it’s a great place to camp when you visit this area.
 There is another campground about 3/4 of the way down the lake.

-There is a large variety of wildlife in this area and you stand a good chance of seeing black bears, roosevelt elk, blacktail deer, cougars and many little creatures like squirrels, raccoons, and pine martins.
-There are many different kinds of birds here, songbirds, waterfowl and raptures all use this lake, so bring your camera and have a good time.
+There is a large variety of wildlife in this area, and you stand a good chance of seeing black bears, roosevelt elk, blacktail deer, cougars, and many little creatures like squirrels, raccoons, and pine martins.
+There are many kinds of birds here, songbirds, waterfowl, and raptures all use this lake, so bring your camera and have a good time.

 Upper Quinsam Lake is located along the Quinsam River on North Vancouver Island.
 There is a dam on Wokas lake that feeds the outflow into a man-made channel that takes the water out of the quinsam system and feeds it into the lower campbell lake via gooseneck and snakehead lakes.
 This is to ensure that the campbell lakes have enough water in their systems for our power needs.